geek-gopi/testProject/README.md

 # testProject
 Getting started with github
-hello welcome to my repo
+hello welcome to my repository.